Grigory Gershuni: Early life

 Gershuni was born in Kaunas, in the Kovno Governorate of the Russian Empire (present-day Lithuania), to a petty bourgeois family of Lithuanian Jews.
 At the age of three his family moved to Šiauliai.
 At fifteen his uncle took him as an apprentice pharmacist and Gershuni traveled across Russia, including areas outside of the Pale of Settlement.
 In 1895 he began his pharmacy studies at Kiev University and became involved in student activities, for which he was briefly arrested.
 After graduation in 1897, he opened his own chemical-bacteriological laboratory in Minsk.

 Revolutionary life

 Gershuni was a socialist and a founding member of the Workers' Party for the Political Liberation of Russia.
 This led to his arrest in 1900 by the Okhrana (secret police).
-After his release he joined with fellow revolutionaries including Catherine Breshkovsky, Viktor Chernov, Alexander Kerensky and Yevno Azef to establish the Socialist-Revolutionary Party in 1901.
+After his release he joined with fellow revolutionaries including Catherine Breshkovsky, Viktor Chernov and Yevno Azef to establish the Socialist-Revolutionary Party in 1901.
 Gershuni also founded the SR Combat Organization in 1902, which planned and executed the assassination of Dmitry Sipyagin, the Minister of Interior, in April 1902 and of N. M. Bogdanovich, the Governor of Ufa, in May 1903.
 They failed to assassinate Prince Ivan Mikhailovich Obolensky, the Governor of Kharkov, in July 1902.